vimc/orderly-web/README.md

 replacing `{PATH_TO_ORDERLY}` with an absolute path to an Orderly directory.

-## Orderly Web database schema
+## OrderlyWeb database schema

-Tables required by Orderly Web, relating to users and permissions, are added to the Orderly database by this application.
-Code and migrations for this can be found in the ```migrations``` folder.
+Tables required by OrderlyWeb, relating to presentation and access logic (e.g. users & permissions), are added to the Orderly database by this application.

+Code and migrations for
+this can be found in the ```migrations``` folder.
 Migrations are run by the docker container defined by
 ```migrations/Dockerfile``` which uses [Flyway](https://flywaydb.org/) to apply migrations defined in
 ```migrations/sql``` using Flyway configiration defined in ```migrations/flyway.conf```.

+The ```scripts/migrate-build.sh```, ```scripts/migrate-test.sh``` and ```scripts/migrate-push.sh```
+are run as separate build steps in the TeamCity build configuration, to respectively build the docker image, test it by running it and finally push it to the registry.
-The ```scripts/teamcity-migrate.sh``` script tests, builds and pushes this docker image as part of the Team City build, and migrations can also be tested locally with ```scripts/local-test-migrate.sh```
+Migrations can also be tested locally with ```scripts/migrate-local-test.sh```

 We don't create a schema as such in the Orderly database, as Sqlite does not support schema.
 Instead we prefix all our tables' names with "orderlyweb".